LIST OF RESOURCES: please visit http://www.stormwaterpa.org/

 - Do not spill anti-freeze, chemical, liquid fuel, oil, etc.

-- Illegal dumping into streams or storm sewers (call 911)
+- Report illegal dumping into streams or storm sewers (call 911)